 Bad food combinations: are you eating the wrong things together?

 Have we been doing it wrong?
 Food should give us energy.
-That feeling we sometimes get after lunch, and we just want to take a nap?
+That feeling we sometimes get after lunch, when we just want to take a nap?
 The heaviness in our stomach, or a bad aftertaste.
 Acid reflux.
 You might have been eating wrong food combinations… Are you guilty of eating these bad combos?

 Bad food combinations affect your digestion and can cause indigestion, fermentation, gas and putrefaction.
 When our digestion is affected, the digestion will produce more toxins (ama) in your body.
 Over time, with prolonged exposure to improperly digested foods and ama, disease will start to take hold in your body.